Interacting systems of infinite spiking neurons with weights beyond uniform summability: Long-time behaviour

 (ii) If in addition

-then, in a time interval of finite length only finite many spikes take place in the system, assuming that the system`s initial configuration $x_0$ is such that $\sum_{i=1}^{\infty}x_{0}^i<\infty$. \end{theorem} \begin{proof} Define $U(x_i)=\sum _{i\in K}x^i,$ where the set $K$ will be or $K\geq K=\{i\}$ for some $i\in \N$, or $K=\N$, referring to the first (i) and second (ii) statement respectively.
-Then
+then, in a time interval of finite length only finitely many spikes take place in the system, assuming that the system's initial configuration $x_0$ is such that $\sum_{i=1}^{\infty}x_{0}^i<\infty$. \end{theorem} \begin{proof} Define $U(x)=\sum _{i\in K}x^i,$ for $x^{i}\geq 0$, where the set $K$ will be either $K=\{i\}$ for some $i\in \N$, or $K=\N$, referring to the statement (i) and the statement (ii) of the theorem respectively.
+We have